Kudla-Rapoport conjecture for Kr\"amer models: Abstract

 \section{Abstract}

 In this paper, we propose a modified Kudla-Rapoport conjecture for the Kr\"amer model of unitary Rapoport-Zink space at a ramified prime, which is a precise identity relating intersection numbers of special cycles to derivatives of Hermitian local density polynomials.
 We also introduce the notion of special difference cycles, which has surprisingly simple description.
 Combining this with induction formulas of Hermitian local density polynomials, we prove the modified Kudla-Rapoport conjecture when $n=3$.
-Our conjecture, combining with known results at inert and infinite primes, implies arithmetic Siegel-Weil formula for all non-singular coefficients.
+Our conjecture, combining with known results at inert and infinite primes, implies arithmetic Siegel-Weil formula for all non-singular coefficients when the level structure of the corresponding unitary Shimura variety is defined by a self-dual lattice.